orpazavdaev/creditly-project/README.md

 ## Assumptions
 - **Document upload / notes** — Document and note events are modeled conceptually without a dedicated storage layer or blob system.
 This simplifies the architecture and keeps the scope focused.
-- **Account eligibility logic** — An account becomes eligible for auctions only after document upload and reaching the READY_FOR_AUCTION state.
+- **Account eligibility logic** — An account becomes eligible for auctions only after document upload and reaching the **`READY_FOR_AUCTION`** state.
 This enforces a clear business rule that ensures only verified accounts enter financial workflows, improving data integrity and process correctness.
 - **Admin restriction on bank offers** — Despite full RBAC permissions, admins are not allowed to create bank offers because they are not associated with a specific financial institution context.
 This enforces domain correctness over pure permission flexibility, preventing logically invalid system states.
-- **User-account relationship model** — Users are allowed to be linked to accounts and perform actions directly on them without additional approval layers.
+- **User–account relationship model** — **Users** are allowed to be linked to **accounts** and perform actions directly on them without additional approval layers.

 ---